fieldtrip/website/example/stats/simulateddata_clusterstats.md

     - /example/simulateddata_clusterstats/
 ---

-# Use simulated ERPs to explore cluster statistics

 The following code starts off with an ERP in two conditions, where it is slightly larger in condition 1 than 2.
 This simulation demonstrates a randomization test, correcting for multiple comparisons by using the largest cluster mass.

 {% include markup/skyblue %}